aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/hyperlink/_index.md

 ### getArea() {#getArea--}

+<b>@deprecated.</b> Please use the 'area' property instead.
 Gets the range of hyperlink.

 ```javascript
 getArea() : CellArea;